 - How to buy a Verizon 5G phone

 - Pros & cons of getting a Verizon 5G phone

 Verizon sells a variety of 5G phones from popular brands like Apple, Samsung, LG, and OnePlus.
 Verizon 5G phones range in price from several hundred dollars to well over $1,000, with all 5G phones available for monthly installment plans, which can help ease the burden of paying one lump sum for a new phone.
 Whether you’re a fan of the Samsung Galaxy series, enjoy the utility of the S Pen in the Note models, or want the versatility of an LG foldable phone, there’s a bit of something for everyone.

 If you don’t see the 5G phone you want through Verizon, you can always buy a new 5G phone through a retailer or manufacturer and bring your 5G phone to Verizon.
 Just make sure that the 5G phone is unlocked and compatible with Verizon’s network.
 If you happen to buy a 5G phone through another carrier, you’ll need to buy it outright (as opposed to via monthly installments) so that it’s unlocked when you switch to Verizon.

 Should you buy a Verizon 5G phone?

 The main thing to consider when deciding whether you should buy a Verizon 5G phone or not is 5G coverage.
-As of now, Verizon’s 5G Ultra Wideband network covers just .0014% of the country, with the best coverage being in Boston, MA (5% 5G coverage).
-Given Verizon’s meager 5G coverage, it may be a little early to invest in a Verizon 5G phone, but you can check out Verizon’s 5G coverage map below just to make sure.
+As of now, Verizon’s 5G Ultra Wideband network covers just 11% of the country, with the best coverage being in Delaware, New Jersey, Ohio, North Carolina, and Maryland.
+Given Verizon’s limited 5G coverage, it may be a little early to invest in a Verizon 5G phone, but you can check out Verizon’s 5G coverage map below just to make sure.